Britain says to take in 20,000 Syrian refugees over five years

-LONDON Prime Minister David Cameron pledged on Monday to take in up to 20,000 Syrian refugees over the next five years, responding to public clamour for his government to help those fleeing civil war in the country.
+LONDON British Prime Minister David Cameron pledged on Monday to take in up to 20,000 Syrian refugees over the next five years, responding to public clamor for his government to help those fleeing civil war in the country.

 "We are proposing that Britain should resettle up to 20,000 Syrian refuges over the rest of this parliament.
 In doing so, we will continue to show the world that this country is a country of extraordinary compassion," he told parliament.